Invitation Letter for a U.S. Scholar

 |Orientation to the university

-- Introduce the scholar to the faculty and staff, and show them around the department and the university.
+- Introduce the scholar to the faculty and staff and discuss the Finnish working life and working culture of the host department.

-- Show them around the library, the language center, the gym, etc.
+- Organize a campus tour around the department and the university, library, language center, gym, etc.

 - Advice on the practicalities of the university and the department: meetings, printers and photocopies, bills, travels, etc.